Hotel Royal, Copenhagen: Origins

 Krogholm in Scania.
 The building was later converted into an inn which was already on 6 April 1602 referred to as Fortunen (The Fortuna).
 From 1706 to 1720, Fortunen was owned by Frederik Rostgaard.
-He had studied Arbian in Germany, linguistics in the Netherlands and Old German, Old English and Greek in Oxford.
+He had studied Arabian in Germany, linguistics in the Netherlands and Old German, Old English and Greek in Oxford.
 He had later travelled to Paris, Italy and Malta, now mainly to collect valuable documents.
 On his return to Denmark, he had been appointed to gehejmearkivar in 1700.
 In 1725, he was accused of bribery and sentenced to loss of titles and expelled from Copenhagen.